⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

-We know that improving child and adolescent health requires more than providing top-quality advanced healthcare at our main hospital.
-Parents and families need access to expert clinical care, evidence-based health education and trusted referrals to community-based services – where they live and learn.
+In Chicago, children and families living in disinvested neighborhoods have less access to the resources and services they need to stay healthy.
+They experience higher rates of chronic conditions like asthma, obesity, and diabetes, as well as preterm birth, low birthweight and teen pregnancy.
+At Lurie Children's, we know that improving child and adolescent health requires more than providing healthcare at our main hospital.
+Parents and families need access to expert clinical care, evidence-based health education and trusted referrals to community-based services closer to home.

-What Lurie Children’s is doing to address it
+What Lurie Children’s is doing to improve access to care

 Lurie Children’s works to find innovative ways to extend our clinical expertise out into Chicago communities.
 We do this by partnering with communities to strengthen existing clinical programs and fill the gap when more services are needed.
 We analyze data and listen to community members so that we can focus our efforts on the neighborhoods that need us most.